The Bluff View Guide to Climbing on Cayman Brac

 Setting up the rappel (abseil)

-Down-climb to the anchor and clip two quickdraws to the bolts.
+Clip two quickdraws to the anchor bolts.
 Now clip directly into the bolts using two runners girth-hitched to your harness (not on your belay loop).
 Leaving about 10′ of slack between knots, tie another 8-on-a-bight.
 Clip this knot to the quickdraws in the anchor.
 Move your runners down, one at a time, to the bottom biners on the quickdraws; this gives you enough slack to get on rappel.
 Now you’ll be hanging from the quickdraws and you can unclip from the safety knot.

 Depending on your rap device, you may want to add friction to the system.
-Add a second biner for ATC-like devices.
+Adding a second biner will increase friction with ATC-like devices.

 The first person to rappel takes the quickdraws and lead rope in a bag; a bucket-type rope bag is best.
 As this person descends, they must clip the rap line into enough of the bolts to stay in contact with the cliff!
-If they don’t they may find themselves hanging 10′ from the wall and 30′ above the water!
+If they don’t they may find themselves hanging 10′ from the wall and 30′ above the water.
+(Shit, time to get out the ascenders!)

-NEVER use a long (e.g. 70m) rope, do a double-rope rappel and pull it down to use for leading.
-Having a fixed rope is essential for self-rescue (prussik, Tibloc, Ropeman) if for any reason you should not be able to climb the route.
-Usually there are rappel ropes you can use in the shed at Bluff View, so you only need bring a lead rope.
+NEVER use a long (e.g. 70-80m) rope, do a double-rope rappel and pull it down to use for leading.
+If it doesn’t get impossibly snagged on something, it will certainly end up in the sea.
+Furthermore, having a fixed rope is essential for self-rescue (prussik, Tibloc, Ropeman) if for any reason you should not be able to climb the route.

 One of the most common mistakes is for both climbers to rap down and then discover they left the lead-rope on top of the cliff!
 To combat this, we’ve developed the “one-two-three” check before starting the rappel: